Ellenwood DUI Accident Lawyer

-Unfortunately, recovering compensation for a DUI accident can be more complicated than in a typical negligence claim because of the additional factors involved.
-For example, in most negligence cases, the plaintiff may only have a claim against the driver who caused the accident.
-But in a DUI accident case, the plaintiff may also have a claim against the person or company that served the driver alcohol, such as a bar, restaurant, or party host.
+Recovering compensation after a DUI accident can be more challenging than in other cases because of the additional factors involved.
+Typically, you might only have a claim against the driver who hit you.
+However, in a DUI case, you could also have a claim against the person or company that served the driver alcohol, such as a bar, restaurant, or even a party host.

-To recover full compensation, the plaintiff should identify all possible defendants and find all applicable insurance policies.
-The plaintiff’s damages may be much higher than in a regular negligence case because drunk drivers often cause more severe injuries by driving erratically or at high speeds.
+To get the full compensation you deserve, it’s crucial to identify all possible defendants and locate every applicable insurance policy.
+Your damages could be much higher than in a typical accident, as drunk drivers often cause more severe injuries due to erratic driving or excessive speed.

 Under Georgia law, there are numerous ways that a driver can be “under the influence,” and the criteria are set out in O.C.G.A. § 40-6-391.
 Under this statute, it is a criminal offense to drive or be in physical control of a vehicle if you: